-Eyelid Lift Surgery in Newcastle & Sydney by Dr Scott Turner
+Eyelid Lift Sydney by Dr Scott Turner Blepharoplasty Sydney Surgery

 An Eyelid Lift or Blepharoplasty is a procedure performed on the upper or lower eyelids (or both) that removes excess fatty tissue and/or loose skin resulting in a more youthful and rejuvenated facial appearance.

-Specialist Plastic Surgeon Dr Scott Turner is an eyelid lift expert in Newcastle and Sydney in NSW.
+Specialist Plastic Surgeon Dr Scott Turner is an eyelid lift expert in Sydney NSW.

-Your eyes make an incredible first impression as they are one of the first facial features peoples observe but they are also one of the first to show the signs of ageing.
-If you feel that the natural ageing process is making you look tired, you can enjoy a younger, more refreshed and confident appearance with eyelid surgery.
-The rate of this ageing process varies for each person but is accelerated by the effects of sun exposure, smoking and the stresses of daily life.
+Your eyes make an incredible first impression as they are one of the first facial features people observe but they are also one of the first to show the signs of ageing.
+If you feel that the natural aging process is making you look tired, you can enjoy a younger, more refreshed and confident appearance with eyelid surgery.
+The rate of this aging process varies for each person but is accelerated by the effects of sun exposure, smoking and the stresses of daily life.

-The eyelids are complex structures that are unforgiving and must be treated with care, for these reasons it’s extremely important to seek out an expert Plastic Surgeon who has experience in blepharoplasty.
+The eyelids are complex structures that are unforgiving and must be treated with care, for these reasons, it’s extremely important to seek out a Specialist Plastic Surgeon who has experience in blepharoplasty.
 It requires a delicate touch, an artistic approach and a full understanding of the eyelid anatomy to maintain and enhance one’s facial natural beauty

 The best candidates for eyelid surgery are both men and women who are physically healthy, psychologically stable and realistic about their expectations.
 Most are in their 40’s to 60’, but if droopy, baggy eyelids run in your family you may decide to have eyelid surgery at a younger age.